West Annapolis Master Plan

 Curious how the discussion went at the first workshop?
 Feel free to download the chat log to see what people are saying.

-**The 2nd virtual workshop will be held in October.
 If you are interested in learning more as details come out, if you have not already done so, please sign up for news flashes from Planning & Zoning by clicking on the email icon next to "Planning & Zoning" on the City's "Notify Me" page: https://www.annapolis.gov/list.aspx

 The West Annapolis Master Plan is an integral component of Annapolis Ahead, the City's 2020 Comprehensive Plan which is currently underway and encapsulates the vision that Annapolis residents have for their city over the next 10 to 20 years.
-This vision encompasses development character, mobility, health, economic vitality, livability, and other defining aspects of life in our city.
+This vision encompasses development character, mobility, health, economic vitality, liveability, and other defining aspects of life in our city.

 West Annapolis is a vibrant community with a unique commercial area all its own that, with a number of ongoing redevelopment projects, is slowly beginning to change.
 It is an ideal place to test the ideas that may become part of the Annapolis Ahead plan.
 Focusing on the six block commercial area bounded by Taylor Avenue and Monterey Avenue from east to west, and Annapolis Street to Rowe Boulevard, north to south, the Master Plan is an opportunity for West Annapolis residents and other City residents to help envision the future of this area.

 The planning process for the West Annapolis Master Plan kicked off on Tuesday, August 11th with the first of two virtual workshops.
 The workshop consisted of a series of presentations, and survey questions, that explored a broad view of West Annapolis now and in the coming decades.

 The workshop was led by David Dixon from Stantec's Urban Places team, the lead planning consultant on the project

 David Dixon FAIA